How to Become an Endocrinologist

 Step 1: Complete a Bachelor’s Degree

-Before applying to medical school, you’ll have to complete a bachelor’s degree.
-Your major won’t impact your chances of admission.
-Just ensure you choose a major that allows you to complete medical school prerequisite courses.
-The typical prerequisites for medical school are:
+Before applying to medical school, you must complete a bachelor’s degree.
+During this part of the process, your major will not impact your chances of admission.
+Just be sure to choose a major that allows you to complete the required prerequisite courses for medical school.
+The typical prerequisite courses for medical school are:

 • Biology